 In this R&D project, we will develop scalp-electroencephalogram-based brain-computer interface (BCI) technology for everyday use.
 A large-scale field study will be conducted with the healthcare, sports, music and research industries.
 We will consider the social implications of AI-aided non-surgical BCI and its application to “Cybernetic Avatars”, using evidence-based research and ethical guidelines.

-Researcher (Program Manager)
+Senior Researcher (Senior Program Manager)

 Sony Computer Science Laboratories Inc.